Part 1 Crimes per Capita Compared to Cities of Similar Size

 Analysis of Performance

 For the past five years we have been experiencing a steady decline in total Part I crimes.
-For Q4, 2014, we had a lower crime rate than 77% of our peer cities (Group II Cities: population 100,000 » 249,999.
+For Q1, 2015, we had a lower crime rate than 88% of our peer cities (Group II Cities: population 100,000 » 249,999.
 Source: FBI).
 This is above our target of having a lower crime rate than 75% of our peer cities.
-The third quarter usually sees a bump in crime rates, as this represents the warmer and thus more active months of the year, which corresponds to more criminal activity, our crime rate decreased.
+Even while third quarter included busier and warmer months of the year, which corresponds to more criminal activity, our crime rate decreased.
 FCPS recently added personnel to our downtown district to help curtail criminal activity in that district and to have a stronger presence in that area.
 This action, along with an overall emphasis in proactive work seems to be moving the rate in the right direction.
 We continue to strive towards our long-term goal of having a lower crime rate than 90% of our peer cities.

 Part 1 crimes are defined by the FBI as: Aggravated Assault, Arson, Auto Theft, Burglary, Homicide, Rape, Robbery, and Theft.